Knots can drag you down, but there are plenty of ways to defeat these hairy foes.

-- Detangle BEFORE you get into the shower.
+BEFORE you get into the shower, detangle.
 This little trick of the trade makes it easier to work through both a shampoo and a conditioner.
-What’s more, you can find the small knots beforehand so you’ll spend less time de-knotting your hair in the shower by working on any problem spots.
+What’s more, you can find the small knots beforehand so you'll spend less time de-knotting your hair in the shower by working on any problem spots.

-- COMB thoroughly.
-Once you’re out of the shower, apply a leave-in conditioner or whatever product you prefer and use a medium or wide tooth comb.
-Spend time working your way through your hair while it’s still wet, again working on possible problem spots that may appear.
+COMB thoroughly.
+Once you’re out of the shower, apply a leave-in conditioner, we love the leave-in and detangler Holy Grail Kinky-Curly Knot Today, and use a wide tooth shower comb.
+Starting at the bottom, work your way through your conditioned hair while it’s still wet, taking extra care with problem spots.

 There are plenty of other options to prevent knots.
 Placing hair in braids or a silk scarf before bed will prevent friction and tangles.
 You can also use detangling in-shower products and conditioning treatments.
 If you’re taking all precautions, you should succeed in preventing bad tangles.